A Tale of Love and Samādhi Explained:

 Samādhi is nothing that can be forced, other than a deep inter-rest in one’s meditation subject.
 It is all in the mind, and everything else slips away.
 Samādhi is when the mind repeatedly makes contact on the same concept over and over without interruption.
 Depending on how strong the absorption is, not even the sense doors can interrupt this repeated exclusive mental contact and one may become totally separated from the outside surroundings.

-Venerable Pa-Auk Sayadawgyi often calls meditation objects “girlfriends.”
-It can be a most beautiful experience because it is a single object of focus.
-When you can achieve this state of single-mindedness, you will not need a woman, and it will make you feel like you are in love all over again.
+Meditation can be a most beautiful experience because it is a single object of focus.
+When you can achieve this state of single-mindedness, you will not need to rely on the worldly pleasures, and it will make you feel like you are in love all over again.
 It will stay fresh in your mind for as long as you can sustain a practice.

 I am glad she got the shirt.
 It was more than twenty-five years ago, but I am glad about the whole process of how we got the shirt.
 If reading this story has motivated, encouraged, and inspired you to try meditation, or increased your curiosity to know and experience how deep meditation can be, what more can be said about the storyteller himself?
 I am a monk now these days.
 It took a while, but I finally became true to my parting reason.
 Like I said before, I am glad she got the shirt.

 “… That path is for, your steps alone.” … Ripple.